Brewton History, Family Crest & Coats of Arms

 The surname Brewton was first found in Somerset and Devon where, in the latter county Auvrai le Breton held twenty two lordships granted to him by William the Conqueror for his service at Hastings in 1066 A.D.
 Roger and Thomas le Breton, his successors, were granted lordships in Somerset.
 Bruton was listed in the Domesday Book as Briwetone, and literally meant "farmstead on the River Brue," the latter Celtic word meant "brisk."
 Combined it meant, "farmstead on the brisk running river."
 The Hundred of Bruton is one of the 40 hundreds in Somerset and was a relatively small hundred, covering approximately 14,250 acres.

-Important Dates for the Brewton family
+Early History of the Brewton family

 This web page shows only a small excerpt of our Brewton research.
 Another 225 words (16 lines of text) covering the years 106 and 1066 are included under the topic Early Brewton History in all our PDF Extended History products and printed products wherever possible.